Soare-Robert-Daniel/test/README.md

 ## Submitting the solution

+You can share your experience in the [Feedback](./FEEDBACK.md) file.
+Examples:

+- What was the most challenging part?
+- Which aspects of the application did you enjoy implementing?
+- Any suggestions for improvement?

-After completing the task, please add screenshots of the application to the `screenshots` folder.
+Please add screenshots of the application to the `screenshots` folder.
 You can also add videos.

 Make sure your code is **formatted** using `bun run format` (more about it down below).

 We recommend posting your solution on a Git platform (GitHub preferred) and sending us the repository link.
 If you want to add videos but the platform doesn't allow them due to size limits, you can use any video platform and include the links in the `FEEDBACK.md` file.

+The screenshots should show the completion of all the task related to UI.
+Videos or GIFs should show the user experience and the performance (e.g.: page loading).

 Good luck! 🚀